 3. You’ll always be on time

 I’m customarily punctual.
 Being a morning person, I’m usually at the office by around 8:40 because I get bored sitting at home and just want to get going.
 But like every other person on earth, I have occasionally slept through my alarm or forgotten that I’m out of fuel and need to do a last minute detour to the fuel station to avoid being stranded on the side of the road.
-One such moment happened on Monday, after the clocks changed and I forgot to reset my analogue alarm clock.
+One such moment happened on Monday in the first week of lockdown, after the clocks had changed and I forgot to reset my analogue alarm clock.
 But this time, there was no getting ready in a panic and running out the front door with wet hair and no lunch.
 No yelling at traffic, screeching into the parking lot and tripping up the steps to get to my desk by 9am.
 No. On realising that I had overslept, I got up calmly, got ready for the day in record time (the benefit of not having to do hair and make-up) and even had time to make a cup of coffee before getting to my desk at 8:45.

 4. Fewer distractions

 I love being busy, feeling productive and getting things ticked off my to-do list.
-I also love to chat, and with my desk smack in the middle of the main path to the kitchen, I’ll often have a quick chat to the people coming and going with their freshly brewed cups of coffee.
+I also love to chat, and with my office desk smack in the middle of the main path to the kitchen, I’ll often have a quick chat to the people coming and going with their freshly brewed cups of coffee.
 I like these chats, because it’s nice to catch up with colleagues, and I’ve always felt that you find great ideas and solutions when you talk to the people around you.
 I can generally get back to work quickly and keep going, but the distractions do become a bit more of a challenge for me when it comes to complex projects.
 I get deeply involved and with a clear mind and space, I can keep going for hours, but any distraction can break that concentration and it may take some time to get back into the groove.
 Working from home, I have less distractions and find it easier to concentrate deeply and become immersed in my projects.

 5. Boost productivity with effective breaks